[Small logo of Thornwood girl] THORNWOOD þUBLISHERS, with 15 years on web -- 1995 to 2010

 Educational Broadcasting.

 Beamon Sparks of Jansky & Bailey had teamed with Reed for Foote on design and construction of microwave technology in support of medical services in Ohio.
 The System was intended to serve Ohio State University Hospital, several Southeast Ohio hospitals, and the Ohio Educational Broadcasting Network Commission.
 Dr. Avon Edward Foote is married to UA-Huntsville nursing professor Dr. Dorothy Gargis Foote.
 Their son, Kevin, is CEO of FastHealth and FastCommand with over 250 hospital/health agency clients in over 30 states.
-A new 2007 client of Kevin Foote's Company is Northwestern Memorial Hospital, Chicago.
+A new client of Kevin Foote's Company in 2007 was Northwestern Memorial Hospital, Chicago.
 According to www.nmh.org, "Northwestern Memorial is nationally recognized with 744 beds in the Feinberg Pavilion, Prentice Women's Hospital and the Stone Institute of Psychiatry.
 It is the primary teaching hospital for Northwestern University's Feinberg School of Medicine and a major Midwest referral center."
 Complete bio on Dr. A. E. Foote with family history links is at www.chotank.com/avonbio.html.
+Read comments about the Ohio experiment with interactive television medical care in letter from Emerson Foote, who is credited with giving the American Cancer Society a successful financial and branding makeover in early 1940s.

 While of little significance to the history of Comcast presented here, it of importance that Frank Kyle Spain was born in Ohio.
 He haltingly remembered living and working in New York State, when Edwin Armstrong committed suicide there in the 1950s.
 And, he acknowledged his earlier awareness of Armstrong's Radio City situation to Foote when they met in Tupelo in Summer 2005.
 Armstrong had been finally driven to an act of personal destruction by career reversals in the inventor's life, because he had ploughed most all his invention's profits back into FM development and application.
 But, RCA/NBC refused to recognize his invention of FM sound that the TV industry adopted for the audio transmission standard even though Mrs. Armstrong had been David Sarnoff's secretary when Armstrong married her.
 Sarnoff was head of the Radio Corporation of America (RCA) which he ran with an iron fist, nearly as strong as Vulcan's grip atop Alabama's Red Mountain.
 In planning his own future, the clever young Spain had second thoughts of continuing too long a professional loyalty to RCA and so-called "General Sarnoff".
 Was Sarnoff just withstanding deteroration of radio's service as the Vulcan, the Roman god of fire, fights rust in Birmingham?
 How should Spain interpret Sarnoff's $1,000,000 payment to Mrs. Armstrong after the suicide of her husband?